astridx/meinblog/content/posts/joomla/32kjoomla-dependencies-injektion.en.md

 <!-- prettier-ignore -->
 #### administrator/components/com\_foos/ src/Extension/FoosComponent.php

-So that everything can be managed from one place, you start the call in the file `administrator/components/com_foos/ src/Extension/FoosComponent.php`.
+So that every direction can be managed from one place, you start the call in the file `administrator/components/com_foos/ src/Extension/FoosComponent.php`.
 This file uses a container, or rather the interface `ContainerInterface`.

 [administrator/components/com_foos/ src/Extension/FoosComponent.php](https://codeberg.org/astrid/j4examplecode/src/branch/t27a1/src/administrator/components/com_foos/src/Extension/FoosComponent.php)